High-Vacuum, Thermal PVD System

 A few important constraints guided the design of the electrode assembly:

-The jaws needed to firmly clamp onto the tungsten boat.
+1. The jaws needed to firmly clamp onto the tungsten boat.

-There should be a short thermal path through solid metal from the tungsten boat to the water blocks.
+2. There should be a short thermal path through solid metal from the tungsten boat to the water blocks.

-The two jaws needed to be electrically isolated but still rigidly mounted to a connection plate that will not deteriorate or melt under the extreme light irradiation.
+3. The two jaws needed to be electrically isolated but still rigidly mounted to a connection plate.

-Ideally, the jaws should be flexible so that different sizes of boat could be used.
+5. Ideally, the jaws should be flexible so that different sizes of boat could be used.

-The result of these constraints is the below design.
+The result of these constraints is the design below.
 The two electrodes are identical and mirrored across the centerline.
 Each electrode has a primary body that attaches the tungsten boat via a clamp plate on the top, the water block via a clamp plate on the back, and the mounting plate on the bottom.
 All parts were made out of (scrap) copper where possible for a high thermal mass and conductivity.

 The heating is powered by a salvaged microwave oven transformer with a secondary rewired for low voltage, but very high currents.
+With approximately 3 windings on the secondary, it produces 4 VAC with theoretical maximum currents up to 450A on a 1500W breaker.

 A few important constraints guided the design of the electrode assembly:

-The jaws needed to firmly clamp onto the tungsten boat.
+1. The jaws needed to firmly clamp onto the tungsten boat.

-There should be a short thermal path through solid metal from the tungsten boat to the water blocks.
+2. There should be a short thermal path through solid metal from the tungsten boat to the water blocks.

-The two jaws needed to be electrically isolated but still rigidly mounted to a connection plate that will not deteriorate or melt under the extreme light irradiation.
+3. The two jaws needed to be electrically isolated but still rigidly mounted to a connection plate.

-Ideally, the jaws should be flexible so that different sizes of boat could be used.
+5. Ideally, the jaws should be flexible so that different sizes of boat could be used.

-The result of these constraints is the below design.
+The result of these constraints is the design below.
 The two electrodes are identical and mirrored across the centerline.
 Each electrode has a primary body that attaches the tungsten boat via a clamp plate on the top, the water block via a clamp plate on the back, and the mounting plate on the bottom.
 All parts were made out of (scrap) copper where possible for a high thermal mass and conductivity.

 The heating is powered by a salvaged microwave oven transformer with a secondary rewired for low voltage, but very high currents.
+With approximately 3 windings on the secondary, it produces 4 VAC with theoretical maximum currents up to 450A on a 1500W breaker.

 A small amount of copper was added to the boat which was very quickly melted.
 Unfortunately, it wetted well enough that attempts to remove the ball broke the tungsten boat.